-New Delhi and Washington regularly hold joint military exercises across all services, including the annual Malabar naval exercise that added Japan as a regular participant in 2012.
-The Indian government and Trump Administration are currently negotiating several prospective arms sales and military cooperation agreements, including the sale of armed drones to India and the completion of two outstanding "foundational agreements," the Basic Exchange and Cooperation Agreement (BECA) and Communications and Information Security Memorandum of Agreement (CISOMA).
+New Delhi and Washington regularly hold joint annual military exercises across all services, including the Yudh Abhyas army exercises, Red Flag air force exercises, and Malabar naval exercise, which added Japan as a regular participant in 2012.
+The Indian government and the Trump Administration are currently negotiating several prospective arms sales and military cooperation agreements, including the sale of armed MQ-9 Guardian/Predator-B unmanned drones to India.

-Quality of Allied Armed Forces in Asia
+Quality of Key Allied or Partner Armed Forces in Asia